 Benign Prostatic Hyperplasia (BPH)

-Benign prostatic hyperplasia is when the prostate gland becomes inflamed or enlarged as men get older.
+Benign prostatic hyperplasia is when the prostate gland becomes enlarged as men get older.
 When this happens, the prostate compresses the urethra, making it difficult to urinate, putting you at risk of a bladder infection or bladder stones.
 Hyperplasia refers to the added cell growth that begins in younger men and then slows and continues throughout life.
 BPH is caused by a variety of circumstances, including hormonal changes (such as excess estrogen), deteriorating blood vessels and zinc deficiency.

 According to research published in Reviews in Urology, BPH develops as a strictly age-related phenomenon in nearly all men, starting at approximately 40 years old.
 When reviewing autopsy studies from around the world, it appears that approximately 10 percent of men in their 30s, 20 percent of men in their 40s, 50 percent to 60 percent of men in their 60s, and 80 percent to 90 percent of men in theirs 70s and 80s have some features of benign prostatic hyperplasia.
 Many men with BPH never see a doctor for this condition and never need any treatment.
 It’s when the condition is associated with other symptoms that patients typically seek treatment — the most common issue being lower urinary tract symptoms, such as pain when urinating and a frequent need to urinate.
 (4)